element-hq/synapse/docs/usage/administration/admin_api/scim_api.md

 ## Installation

 SCIM support for Synapse requires python 3.9+.
 The `matrix-synapse` package should be installed with the `scim` extra. e.g. with `pip install matrix-synapse[scim]`.
+For compatibility reasons, the SCIM support cannot be included in the `all` extra, so you need to explicitly use the `scim` extra to enable the API.

 Then it must be explicitly enabled by configuration: